 This session is part of the Special Education Self-Assessment Series.
 The series is all about self-evaluation and gaining a better understanding of things you should do to meet your legally-mandated obligations for properly constituted IEPs.

 - Which committee members need to be present in IEP meetings

 - What roles and responsibilities each member has during an IEP meeting

 - What input members may provide to improve the development of a child’s IEP

-- Compliance plans that should be drafted to stay in line with federal guidelines
+- Plans that should be drafted to stay in line with federal guidelines